 Even if you are a focused motorist who drives carefully and obeys all the traffic laws, you could still get struck by a distracted motorist.
 A car accident lawyer in Boston could advise your legal options and how to get compensation for your damages.

 Suppose you or a loved one are dealing with a stack of medical bills from an accident with a distracted motorist.
 In that case, you have the right to safeguard yourself by seeking monetary compensation.
-Get in touch with our law firm Kelly & Associates, by phone or online to schedule a comprehensive case evaluation with our personal injury lawyer.
+Get in touch with our law firm Michael Kelly, by phone or online to schedule a comprehensive case evaluation with our personal injury lawyer.